vinaynair/BigMemoryCacheMigration/README.md

+# OBJECTIVE
+Read data from a 3.7.5 cache and write to a 4.3.0 cache

 # BUILDING

-**1.** Using maven build and copy the dependencies for 3.7.5 into the target folder
+**1.** Using maven, build and copy the dependencies for Terracotta BigMemory 3.7.5 into the target folder
 ```
 $>mvn clean compile package dependency:copy-dependencies -P3.7.5
 ```

-**2.** Copy the dependencies for 4.3.0 to the target folder as well
+**2.** Copy the dependencies for BigMemory 4.3.0 to the target folder as well
 ```
 $>mvn package -P4.3.0
 ```